Nationwide Building Society

-Nationwide Building Society is a British mutual financial institution, the seventh largest cooperative financial institution and the largest building society in the world with over 16 million members.
-Its headquarters are in Swindon, England.
+Nationwide Building Society is a British mutual financial institution and the largest building society in the world.

-Nationwide is made up of around 250 different building societies.
-Among the most significant mergers were those with the Anglia Building Society in 1987 and the Portman Building Society in 2007.
-It is now the second largest provider of household savings and mortgages in the UK and has a 10.3% market share of current accounts for the 2021/2022 financial year.

-For the financial year 2021/2022, Nationwide had assets of around £272.4 billion compared to £483 billion for the entire building society sector, making it larger than the remaining 42 British building societies combined.
+As of 2024, it serves over 16 million members and operates entirely for their benefit, without shareholders.
+The society was established through the consolidation of over 250 smaller UK building societies throughout the 20th century, making it one of the most significant mutual mergers in British financial history.
+Headquartered in Swindon, England, Nationwide offers a wide range of retail banking services including mortgages, savings accounts, current accounts, credit cards, personal loans, and insurance products.

+Nationwide is one of the largest cooperative financial institutions globally.
+As of June 2025, it reported total assets of £367.9 billion and employed 17,680 people.
+It operates 605 branches across the United Kingdom which is more than any other UK banking brand and it reaffirmed in 2025 its "Branch Promise" to maintain all branches until the start of 2030.

+In October 2024, Nationwide completed its £2.9 billion acquisition of Virgin Money UK, adding over 6.6 million customers and expanding its customer base to more than 24.5 million.
+The acquisition reinforced its position as a major force in UK retail banking, though not all customers qualify as full members.

-It is a member of the Building Societies Association, the Council of Mortgage Lenders and Co-operatives UK.
+The society is a member of the Building Societies Association and Co-operatives UK, and remains a leading advocate for mutual ownership and high street banking in the United Kingdom.

 History

-The Society's origins lie in the Co-operative Permanent Building Society, founded in 1884.
+The society's origins lie in the Co-operative Permanent Building Society, founded in January 1884.
 Based at New Oxford House, High Holborn, it changed its name in 1970 after deciding to leave the British Co-operative Union.
-The new name was put to a member vote, with members voting 135,675 to 15,585 in favour.
+The new name 'Nationwide' was put to a member vote, with members voting 135,675 to 15,585 in favour.

 In 1987, the Northampton-based Anglia Building Society merged with Nationwide.
 The new society was known as Nationwide Anglia Building Society at first, but the Anglia name was dropped in 1991.
-In 1992, Nationwide moved its head office to Nationwide House, Pipers Way, Swindon.
-It had been operating a computer centre and administrative office in the town since 1974 and head office departments had been gradually migrating to Swindon.

 Nationwide launched an early UK internet banking service on 27 May 1997.

 In 1999, Nationwide, together with various UK tabloid newspapers and media, launched a campaign against controversial cash machine fees.
 The campaign reached a peak when Barclays Bank announced a plan to charge all customers of rival banks and financial providers, including those of Nationwide, £1 for every cash machine withdrawal made from a Barclays-owned cash machine.
 This prompted Nationwide to warn Barclays that it would take legal action against the bank if it did not back down.
 Nationwide claimed Barclays had broken the rules of the LINK network of cash machines, which the bank had joined earlier in the year.
 The following year, withdrawals from most cash machines owned by UK banks were made free for customers of all banks and building societies throughout the UK.